 A storyteller at heart, Georgia discovered her love for documentary editing with Matt Lenski's "Meaning of Robots," which debuted at the Sundance Film Festival, won Best Short Documentary at the Nashville Film Festival, and screened at SXSW and MoMA's New Directors/New Films.
 Her collaboration with The Mercadantes and Droga5 on Prudential's Day One Stories won a Gold Lion at the Cannes Lions International Festival of Creativity, and landed Georgia her first Super Bowl spot even before her official promotion.

-Georgia is an editor at Whitehouse Post in Los Angeles, but can work for you anywhere.
+Georgia is currently located in Los Angeles, but can work for you anywhere.
 She enjoys black coffee, the Sunday paper, and Murder, She Wrote.

 April 2018 // CVS in Adweek

 October 2015 // interview about Call of Duty in postPerspective Magazine